Delenn517/Dreamgrove-Musings/readme.md

 __What is “clipping?”__

-Clipping refers to refreshing a dot prior to its pandemic window Important note: Rake is the only bleed that ought to be clipped early to maintain stronger snapshots
+Clipping refers to refreshing a dot prior to its pandemic window.
+_Important note:_ Rake is the only bleed that ought to be clipped early to maintain stronger snapshots.

 ## Macros

-None of these macros are required by any means, just a few that can be useful for some people.
+Here, we provide a list of macros.
+These macros are not _required_, but using them may elevate your gameplay. (_Note:_ These macros are not set in stone.
+Customize them as you see fit!)

-**Macro combining Lunar Inspiration !Moonfire! and !391528|Convoke! to one bind:**
+**Tie Lunar Inspiration !Moonfire! and !391528|Convoke! to one keybind:**

 ```
 #showtooltip
 /cast [known: Lunar Inspiration] Moonfire; [known: Convoke the Spirits] Convoke the Spirits
 ```
-The idea behind this macro is that there are no talent builds that play both of these things.
+This macro helps save a keybind, as there are no talent builds that play both Lunar Inspiration and Convoke at the same time.

-**Ursol's Vortex @cursor macro:**
+**Cast Ursol's Vortex at your cursor location (@cursor macro):**

 ```
 #showtooltip
 /cast [@cursor] Ursol's Vortex
 ```

-**Trinket macro:**

-If you are using an on-use trinket/weapon that should go along with your cooldowns, use the following macro: (/13 for top trinket slot, /14 for bottom trinket slot and /16 for weapon.)
+**Use your trinket(s) and/or weapon at the same time as an ability:**

+Some trinkets and weapons ought to be procced at the same time as a major cooldown.
+It is best to macro these items with Berserk.
+* 13 is the top trinket slot
+* 14 is the bottom trinket slot
+* 16 is your weapon

+If you would like to use all three items with Berserk, use this macro:

 ```
 #showtooltip
 /use 13